transformerlab/transformerlab-docs/docs/evaluate/judge.md

 # LLM-as-Judge Evaluations

-TransformerLab provides an easier way to intergrate the LLM-as-judge suite of metrics by DeepEval to evaluate model outputs across multiple dimensions.
+Transformer Lab provides an easier way to intergrate the LLM-as-judge suite of metrics by DeepEval to evaluate model outputs across multiple dimensions.
 Here's an overview of the available metrics:

 - **Bias**: Measures the presence of unfair prejudices or discriminatory content in model outputs
 - **Toxicity**: Evaluates the presence of harmful, offensive, or inappropriate content